-Pokémon Unite launched on Nintendo Switch with 23 playable characters, many of which have been fan favorites for more than two decades.
-Plenty more are expected to arrive with future updates, but for now, you’ll have iconic monsters such as Pikachu, Charizard, Greninja, Gengar, and more at your disposal.
+Pokémon Unite launched on Nintendo Switch with 23 playable characters, although that number has grown beyond 30 — thanks to dozens of post-release updates.
+Plenty more are expected to arrive with future patches, but for now, you’ll have iconic monsters such as Pikachu, Charizard, Greninja, Gengar, and more at your disposal.

 You’ll also want to take a look at the shortlist of Wild Pokémon, which are non-playable characters that you’ll encounter during each match and grant a variety of bonuses when defeated.

 - Everything we know about Pokémon Legends: Arceus

 - Everything we know about Pokémon Brilliant Diamond and Shining Pearl

 These characters might have low Endurance, but they make up for it with attacks that can deal massive damage at a distance.
 Anyone looking to press the opponent and rack up points should give strong consideration to these Pokémon.

 - Pikachu: One of the best choices for new players, Pikachu can easily hit enemies at a distance.
 Its Support and Endurance stats may leave you vulnerable, but so long as you remain far away from your target, you should be able to deal massive damage.
 Best of all, some of its attacks paralyze foes — leaving them open for subsequent attacks.